 |Use Hashtags: #RAAMchallenge , #endurancecycling|

-The 60 and 120-mile rides will be on Saturday.
-Rider Check in on Friday and Saturday. *Actual distances will vary in each location
+*The 60 and 120-mile rides will be on Saturday and will be fully supported with Aid Stations, bike mechanics and SAG support.
+Rider Check in on Friday and Saturday.

 There will be 200 and 400-mile races.
 The 200 & 400 mile races are unsupported.
 The 200 may be ridden either randonneur-style (unsupported) or with a crew.
 Racers must notify the Race Director prior to the event if they wish to race unsupported.
 The 400-mile racers must have a support crew.
 Individual event distances may vary.

 If you want to challenge yourself and try endurance racing but aren't sure where to start, it's not as hard as you think!
 Here is an introduction to how it works and what you need.
-Endurance Cycling Primer - we are always happy to answer your questions (contact info is in the document).
+Endurance Cycling Primer - we are always happy to answer your questions director@souleventsusa .